gbuzzard/overleaf_fs/docs/source/quick_start.rst

 Quick Start
 ===========

+Before continuing, make sure you have installed OverleafFS.
+See :doc:`install` for installation instructions.

 1. Launch the app using ``python -m overleaf_fs`` or your installed shortcut.
 2. When prompted, choose a root directory where OverleafFS will store all of your profiles.
 3. Log in to Overleaf through the embedded browser: